haretche/roman-numeral/README.md

 ```

 ## Installation

+1. Download source code, and extract into a folder in workspace.

-1. Open a terminal and navigate to project folder.
+2. Open a terminal and navigate to project folder.
     ```bash
     $ cd ~/workspace/roman-numeral
     ```

-2. Use Maven to build the Java project and generate a Jar.
+3. Use Maven to build the Java project and generate a Jar.
     ```bash
     $ mvn clean install
     ```

-3) Build a Docker image and start a container with it.
+4. Build a Docker image and start a container with it.
     ```bash
     $ docker-compose up
     ```